 - You’d expect certain stock characters to appear throughout the novel.
 The “Watson” to the novel’s Sherlock Holmes or the “prime suspect” for example.

 - You’d expect false clues in the plot otherwise known as “red herrings.”

-Conventions are not obligatory scenes, which I’ll cover next.
+Conventions are not obligatory moments, which I’ll cover in a different article.
 Rather they are specific requirements in terms of the Story’s cast or methods in moving the plot forward (minor revelatory turning points that must be there but can be weaved into the story at the writer’s discretion).
 For example, the Gothic mystery would require the convention of being set in or around an ancient castle circa 19th or late 18th century.

-The mystery genre, as do all others, evolves as new writers try out new kinds of conventions.
+The crime genre, as do all others, evolves as new writers try out new kinds of conventions.

 Agatha Christie took a tried and true convention (her brilliant master sleuth Hercule Poirot) and freshened it up when she created the amateur sleuth Miss Marple.
 But you’ll notice that Christie did not eliminate the central clue-hunter from her Story.
 She just changed the personality and background of the investigator.
 She abided the convention, but innovated its execution.

 To go back to the joke analogy as emblematic of Story, a convention in a “knock-knock” joke would be having the punch line revealed as a play on words.